jedi-academy/learn-4711/data/labs/lab03.md

 ##Team Repository Setup (CAPTAIN)

 -    Create a github organization for your team
--    Fork the lab starter repo into that organization, using a name of your choice
+-    Fork the lab starter repo into that organization, using a **different** name of your choice
 -   Add a changelog file to the project root, and insist that team members update it with their contributions
+-   I suggest a changelog like the one in the starter.
+Look at it on github, not just in your IDE locally
 -    Create a new branch "develop"
 -    Make "develop" the default branch